12. Chasing a Ghost

 Four strides each way, back and forth in front of the curved, bay window.

 Zee glided to the edge of the staircase.
-Waited.

 Watched her father, having decided he was a rather large and fascinating alien creature brought to her personal zoo for observation and hopefully, entertainment.